Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

 ### Continuous Integration with Travis

-* Setup and configure Travis CI
+* Setup and configuration of Travis CI
 * Perform secure releases of project deliverables
 * Create third-party integrations with Travis CI (e.g., codecov.io)
 * Add README badges that show status of Travis CI builds
 * Add README badges that show project characteristics (e.g., coverage and language)
+* Identify and resolve problems with failing builds in Travis CI

 ### Foundations of Software Engineering